ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 &nbsp;

-## Rising Sophomore Summer Break Tips
+## :sunny: Rising Sophomore Summer Break Tips

 - The Freshman year summer, rarely do peopl get internships so don't feel bad if you don't have one, companies don't really look at you for internships until you are a Junior
 - What I recommend is get a summer job and work on projects that you can put on your resume  and/or used UMass's LinkedIn learning resources to get certificates.